-- Schedule weekly Teams meetings: Encourage everyone to have their camera on, and use together mode.
+- Schedule weekly Teams meetings: Encourage everyone to have their camera on and use together mode.

-- Organize casual Teams coffee chats: Build team bonds, with informal chats.
+- Organize casual Teams coffee chats: Build team bonds with informal chats.
 Use Microsoft Teams café background for a better virtual experience.

 Ensure Face to Face Interactions

 Turning on the camera for a Teams call can be intimidating, especially when employees work from home.
-Some people may be conscious of their surroundings, and not want co-workers to see inside their homes.
+Some people may be conscious of their surroundings and not want co-workers to see inside their homes.
 Microsoft Teams backgrounds help by either blurring surroundings or offering a fake environment.
 Companies can also create a customized background.
-During Team meetings use together mode, so it feels like everyone is in the same room.
+During team meetings, use together mode, so it feels like everyone is in the same room.

 Ensure Communication Flows

 40% of employees experienced burnout at work during the Covid-19 pandemic.
-Stress and burnout are serious concerns that not only affect an employee’s productivity but also their wellbeing.
+Stress and burnout are serious concerns that affect not only an employee’s productivity but also their well-being.